thorium-cfx/mono_v2_get_started/Examples.md

 2. **Remote**: client only accepts server events, server only accepts client events
 3. **All**: accept events from both client and server

-Mind you, unlike the v1 runtime; v2's `EventHandlers["Function"] += ` is an indirect call to `EventHandlers["Function"].Add(DynFunc, Binding.Local)`, local binding is the default for security reasons.
-You should call `EventHandlers["Function"].Add(DynFunc, <your desired binding>)` to override and/or make your intent clear on who may call the given event listener.
+Mind you, unlike the v1 runtime; v2's `EventHandlers["EventName"] += ` is an indirect call to `EventHandlers["EventName"].Add(DynFunc, Binding.Local)`, local binding is the default for security reasons.
+You should call `EventHandlers["EventName"].Add(DynFunc, <your desired binding>)` to override and/or make your intent clear on who may call the given event listener.

 ```csharp
 [EventHandler("EventName", Binding.Local)]